 Like my mother always told me, use what you got!
 So maybe you do not have a work visa?
 That is fine.
 If English is your mother tongue you still have a big advantage.
 People want you and your accent, so make sure to sell yourself as a native speaker.
 Be sure to also show off your degrees and titles.
 Play up your University studies, especially if they are in business or literature/writing, and your TEFL or CELTA grade if it was high.

 Flexibility is another big advantage.
 If you are able to work with adults, children, and teens of all levels, you will be more attractive to schools.
 Also, if you are open to traveling for classes then you have a better chance of finding work.
 Traveling to teach without a car in Barcelona can be tiring, however, the city has a great transportation system and most destinations around the metropolis can be reached by train or subway.

 Getting a Work Visa

-Your best option is to contact an emigration lawyer immediately upon arrival in Barcelona, and then follow their advice.
+Apart from help from a reputable TEFL school with a branch in Barcelona, your best option is to contact an emigration lawyer immediately upon arrival in Barcelona, and then follow their advice.
 Most lawyers will charge between 400 to 600 Euros for the legalization process, paid in parts.
 It is not a good idea to try to figure out the emigration process on your own, so a skilled lawyer who will help you with the process is worth every penny.